MinaProtocol/mina/automation/terraform/monitoring/README.md

 Updates to testnet alert receivers will typically involve 1 or more of the following tasks:
 * modify which testnets trigger Pagerduty incidents when alert rule violations occur
+* modify which testnets are included within the monitoring and alerting system (e.g. to exclude testnets launched by CI)
 * update the Testnet PagerDuty service integration key
 * update the Discord webhook integration key